Inrixia/Floatplane-Downloader/wiki/settings.md

 **maxVideos:**
 >States how far down the latest video posts the script should look in number of posts.
 You can set it to as high as you want.
 >
->Note: This does not effect script performance, or increase requests to the floatplane api below 20.
+>Note: This does not effect script performance, or increase requests to the Floatplane API below 20.
 After that every increase by 20 will mean another page worth of videos is loaded.
 >
 >Default: "**5**"
 >Example: